Why captive insurance?

 - Good risk management practices

-- Decision to pursue a captive insurance company is driven by an interest in financing assumed risk positions
+- An interest in financing assumed risk positions

 - Substantial operations in high tax jurisdictions